kusabashira/filldown/README.md

 fill blank fields with above fields.

 options:
   -d, --delimiter=DELIM  use DELIM instead of TAB for field delimiter
-      --help              print usage
+      --help             print usage and exit
 ```

 Requirements